Phigital/phigital-ios-sampleapp/README.md

 - Get your experienceId by navigating to https://demo.gophigital.com<br />-> GoTo Sign In<br />-> GoTo CREATE<br />-> Choose an experience (or create one if you haven't any)<br />->
 GoTo Share<br />-> Get your experienceId from https://demo.gophigital.com/experienceId link (example of experienceId : expTUSRjNhL).

-- Add your experienceId at phigitalStartExperience method at ViewController.m .
+- Add your experienceId at phigitalStartExperience method at ViewController.m.

+# More Info

+For extra info you may refer to Documentation included in PhigitalSDKResources.